Collaty/BonziWORLD-Revived/README.md

 <strike>That project has been closed down due to ICS hating this wesite.
-But, this fork will be not archived right now.</strike>
+But, this fork will be not archived right now.</strike> Never mind its brought back.
 # BonziWORLD Revived, Leading the revived gorilla clients.